 Between updates to the TMEP, the Office occasionally provides guidance about a particular issue through the issuance of an Examination Guide.
 Typically, as to that issue, the Examination Guide supersedes the current edition of the TMEP to the extent any inconsistency exists.
-Any Examination Guides issued subsequent to the publication of the TMEP October 2013 ed., or any issued prior to publication but not incorporated in the TMEP, are listed on the Trademark Examination Guides page.
+Any Examination Guides issued subsequent to the publication of the TMEP April 2104 revision, or any issued prior to publication but not incorporated in the TMEP, are listed on the Trademark Examination Guides page.

-Note: The current version of the TMEP is now identified by the month and year in which it is issued (i.e., October 2013).
-This is a change from prior versions, which were identified using edition and revision numbers.
+Note: The current version of the TMEP is April 2014.
+Since October 2012, the TMEP has been identified by the month and year in which it is issued.

-Zipped PDF and HTML files and archived copies of the 4th - 8th editions and the October 2012 and April 2013 versions of the TMEP are available at TMEP files and archives.
+Zipped PDF and HTML files and archived copies of prior versions of the TMEP, beginning with the 4th edition, are available at TMEP files and archives.

 To submit comments regarding selected chapters and/or sections of the TMEP via the Trademark policy collaboration site, see the notice at http://www.uspto.gov/trademarks/notices/Idea_Scale_800.jsp.